 5 Ways to Lock In Top Job Candidates

-Tech jobs are in higher demand than ever, but the talent pool is growing at a much slower pace.
+Tech jobs remain high in demand, but the talent pool is growing at a much slower pace.
 According to Gartner, 64% of IT executives say a talent shortage is the most significant adoption barrier to leveraging emerging technologies needed for digital transformations.

 Tech pros know very well that they are in demand.
 And they have some new demands.